sematext/docs/docs/monitoring/tag-support.md

 3. GCE - In GCE User defined tags are called as Labels.
 To read labels, the instance needs `roles/compute.viewer` IAM role.
     See [Granting Roles to Service Accounts](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts#granting_access_to_a_service_account_for_a_resource) for more info.

-Cloud tag collection is enabled by default.
-To disable Cloud tags collection adjust set `cloud.metadata-enabled` to `false` in `/opt/spm/properties/sta.yml`.
+Cloud tags collection is enabled by default.
+To disable Cloud tags collection adjust set `cloud.metadata-enabled` to `false` in `/opt/spm/properties/sta.yml` and restart spm-monitor using `sudo service spm-monitor restart`.

 ## Custom Tags